Frequently Asked Questions

 2. What is the average class size?

-In K-8, the average class size is 18 students.
-We generally limit enrollment to 24 students per class.
+In K-8, the average class size is 19 students.
+We generally limit enrollment to 25 students per class in grades 1-8.

-We follow NAEYC (National Association for the Education of Young Children) recommendations for preschool.
-An overall ratio of 10-to-1 is maintained with a lead teacher, a second teacher and two assistants.
+We follow NAEYC (National Association for the Education of Young Children) recommendations for Pre-K. An overall ratio of 10-to-1 is maintained with a lead teacher and an assistant teacher in each Pre-K classroom.

 3. What extra-curricular activities do you offer?